Deokarpatil/Livechatroompro/README.md

  Enable file transfers between clients by sending files in chunks through the server.
  Support multiple file formats, and handle large files efficiently without causing performance issues.

+## conclusion:
+  This chat server project has successfully laid the foundation for creating a multi-functional, interactive chat application.
+Starting with basic features like handling client connections and broadcasting messages, the system can be expanded to accommodate a range of advanced features.